X1las/AsSynergy/notes/notes.md

 ### 7.2 Caching

-- Local cpu memory
+- Local CPU memory
-- requests memory from the memory subsystem when needed
+- Requests memory from the memory subsystem when needed
-- memory is fetched in batches
+- Memory is fetched in batches
-  - used to avoid idle times
+  - Used to avoid idle times

 ### 7.3 Micro Architecture